 2. First Premier – The bank claims to want to offer people a second chance when it comes to their finances, but its fee structure and fine print prove the exact opposite.
 First Premier charges you a $95 processing fee just to apply for a credit card.
 Then it levies a $75 annual fee on the credit cards and most cards only come with a $300 limit.
 You’re paying $170 for a $300 credit line!
 The APR is a painful 36%.
 In year two the annual fee reduces to $45, but then you’re charged a monthly servicing fee of $6.25.
 And to top it all off, you’ll be charged a 25% fee if your credit limit is increased.
 Stay away from this card!
 Use the $170 it would take to open the card and get a secured card instead.

 3. Credit One – Credit One does an excellent job of confusing consumers into thinking they’re applying for a Capital One card.
 The logos are eerily similar and easily confused.

 While Credit One is not as predatory as First Premier or payday loans, there is really no need to be using it to rebuild your credit score.
 Credit One makes it a bit tricky to get to its terms and conditions without either going through the pre-qualification process or accepting a direct mail offer.
 You’ll see this when clicking to look at its credit card option.

 A quick Google search yielded this terms and conditions sheet, which may be slightly different than the one you’d receive if you applied for a card.
 According to the one we found, Credit One charges an annual membership fee from $0 to $99.
 Credit line minimums are between $300 and $500.
 So you could be paying $99 for a $300 credit limit.
-APR is relatively standard, but on the high side, with 16.99% to 24.99%.
+APR is relatively standard, but on the high side, with variable 19.15% to 25.24%.
 Given the high annual fees, we recommend saving your money and using a secured card with no annual fee to begin rebuilding your credit score.